DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-07 Narrative Feedback.md

 	- I do want the people that contact the main character to be visible.
 Like, the main character can actually see them.
 Given that we have 2 2D artists, I planned for one of them to focus on character portraits.

 - Also, is the Seal Realm a real physical place (like you could get there through some other means) or is it on some other plane of reality?
 	- The Seal Realm is not a physical place.
 There is no way to get there through any means other than using the spell that specifically sends people to the Seal Realm.
-Not even teleportation
+Not even traditional teleportation spells can send someone there.
+The Seal Realm is a different plane of reality.

 # Matthew Notes